mpadge/hackmd-stat-software/ml.md

 Given the foregoing considerations, we consider a typical ML workflow to progress through (at least some of) the following steps:

-1. Obtain a local copy of input data, often as multiple *objects* (either on-disk or in memory) in some suitably structured form such as in a series of sub-directories or accompanied by additional data defining the structural properties of input objects.
+1.  ***Input Data Specification*** Obtain a local copy of input data, often as multiple *objects* (either on-disk or in memory) in some suitably structured form such as in a series of sub-directories or accompanied by additional data defining the structural properties of input objects.
 Regardless of form, multiple objects are commonly given generic labels which distinguish between `training` and `test` data, along with optional additional categories and labels such as `validation` data used, for example, to determine accuracy of models applied to training data yet prior to testing.
-2. Define transformations of input data, including but not restricted to, broadcasting dimensions (as defined below) and standardising data ranges (typically to defined values of mean and standard deviation).
+2.  ***Pre-Processing*** Define transformations of input data, including but not restricted to, broadcasting dimensions (as defined below) and standardising data ranges (typically to defined values of mean and standard deviation).
-3. Define what kind of model will be applied to map the input data on to the desired output.
+3.  ***Model and Algorithm Specification*** Specify the model and associated processes which will be applied to map the input data on to the desired output.
+This step minimally includes the following distinct stages (generally in no particular order):
+    1. Specify the kind of model which will be applied to the training data.
 ML software often allows the use of pre-trained models, in which case this this step includes downloading or otherwise obtaining a pre-trained model, along with specification of which aspects of those models are to be modified through application to a particular set of training and validation data.
-4. Define parameters controlling how the algorithm will progress towards an optimal solution, commonly including but not limited to:
-    1. The type of algorithm used to explore the search space (for example some kind of gradient descent algorithm).
+    2. Specify the kind of algorithm which will be used to explore the search space (for example some kind of gradient descent algorithm), along with parameters controlling how that algorithm will be applied (for example a learning rate, as defined above).
-    2. The kind of loss function will be used to quantify distance between model estimates and desired output.
+    3. Specify the kind of loss function will be used to quantify distance between model estimates and desired output.
-5. Apply the specified model to the training data to generate a series of estimates from the specified loss function.
+4.  ***Model Training*** Apply the specified model to the training data to generate a series of estimates from the specified loss function.
     This stage may also include specifying parameters such as stopping or exit criteria, and parameters controlling batch processing of input data.
-Moreover, this stage may involve retaining some of the following additional
+Moreover, this stage may involve retaining some of the following additional data:
-    data:
     1. Potential “pre-processing” stages such as initial estimates of optimal learning rates (see above).
     2. Details of summaries of actual paths taken through the search space towards convergence on local or global minimum.
-6. Measure the performance of the trained model when applied to the test data set, generally requiring the specification of a metric of model performance or accuracy.
+5.  ***Model Output and Performance*** Measure the performance of the trained model when applied to the test data set, generally requiring the specification of a metric of model performance or accuracy.

 Importantly, ML workflows may be partly iterative.
-This may in turn potentially confound distinctions between training and test data, and accordingly confound expectations commonly placed upon statistical analyses of statistical independence of response variables (such as, for example, with linear regression).
-ML routines such as cross-validation repeatedly partition data between training and test sets.
+This may in turn potentially confound distinctions between training and test data, and accordingly confound expectations commonly placed upon statistical analyses of statistical independence of response variables.
+ML routines such as cross-validation repeatedly (re-)partition data between training and test sets.
 Resultant models can then not be considered to have been developed through application to any single set of truly “independent” data.
-In the context of the standards that follow, these considerations admit a potential lack of absolute clarity in any notional categorical distinction between training and test data.
+In the context of the standards that follow, these considerations admit a potential lack of clarity in any notional categorical distinction between training and test data, and between model specification and training.

 The preceding workflow mentioned a couple of concepts the definitions of which may be seen by clicking on the corresponding items below.
-Following that, we proceed to the definition of standards for ML software, enumerated and developed with reference to the steps of the workflow.
+Following that, we proceed to standards for ML software, enumerated and developed with reference to the preceding workflow steps.
 As described above, these steps may not be applicable to all ML software, and so all of the following standards should be considered to be conditioned on “where applicable.”
-In order that the following standards initially adhere to the enumeration of workflow steps given above, more general standards pertaining to aspects such as documentation and testing are given following the initial six “workflow” standards.
+In order that the following standards initially adhere to the enumeration of workflow steps given above, more general standards pertaining to aspects such as documentation and testing are given following the initial five “workflow” standards.

 <details>
 <summary>